hummingbot/hummingbot-site/docs/news/hbot.md

 A total pool of 35,500,000 HBOT tokens will be allocated to users of Hummingbot Miner (“miners”).
 To minimize concentration of tokens, each registered miner is subject to a token allocation cap of 2% of the retroactive distribution pool (or 800,000 HBOT tokens) per registered miner.
 Meanwhile, the minimum amount of tokens that each eligible miner will be able to claim is 1,000 HBOT tokens.
 Subject to these constraints, the tokens will be distributed to miners based on their pro-rata share of the total USD value of rewards they have earned on the Hummingbot Miner platform as compared to the total USD value of rewards paid out in total through the platform.
 We anticipate that the limited distribution to pre-existing Hummingbot Miner participants to look like this:

-* **Average allocation per miner**: 14,076 HBOT tokens
+* **Average allocation per miner**: 14,017 HBOT tokens
 * **Total eligible miners**: 2,522
-* **Total allocation**: 35,500,000 HBOT or 3.55% of total HBOT token supply
+* **Total allocation**: 35,350,000 HBOT or 3.535% of total HBOT token supply
-* **Eligibility**: earned at least USD 1 equivalent on liquidity mining rewards on Hummingbot Miner, between launch (March 2020) to December 13, 2021, 11.59pm UTC
+* **Eligibility**: Earned at least USD 1 equivalent on liquidity mining rewards on Hummingbot Miner, between launch (March 2020) to December 13, 2021, 11.59pm UTC

 #### Future Community Activities (36%)